 Specifies the appearance of the loading indicator.

-Usually, a gauge is quick enough to draw itself instantly for a viewer.
-There are, however, cases, when the gauge takes longer to be drawn.
-In such cases, it is recommended that the loading indicator is displayed.
-Use the gauge's showLoadingIndicator() and hideLoadingIndicator() methods to manage the loading indicator.
+Usually, the widget is quick enough to draw itself instantly for a viewer.
+There are, however, cases, when the widget takes longer to be drawn.
+In such cases, displaying the loading indicator is recommended.
+Use the widget's showLoadingIndicator() and hideLoadingIndicator() methods to manage the loading indicator.
 To specify its appearance, use the loadingIndicator configuration object.

 In this example, the gauge options are assigned 2000 ms after the example is loaded.
 Until that time the loading indicator is displayed.
 Its background and font are changed using the backgroundColor and font options respectively.
 Take note that these options should be specified at design-time so that the changes are applied at the right time.